Liffey Swim: Course

-The race starts at Rory O'More Bridge near the Guinness Brewery and takes competitors past landmarks such as the Four Courts.
+The race traditionally starts at Rory O'More Bridge near the Guinness Brewery and takes competitors past landmarks such as the Four Courts.
 The competitors swim under James Joyce Bridge, Mellows Bridge, Father Mathew Bridge, O'Donovan Rossa Bridge, Grattan Bridge, Millennium Bridge, Liffey Bridge, O'Connell Bridge, Rosie Hackett Bridge, Butt Bridge and Loopline Bridge near The Custom House.
 Average entry is 200 males and 80 females.
 Wetsuits are not allowed.
-The race is held in the tidal section of the river meaning it is flushed twice daily.
+The race is held in the tidal section of the river, meaning it is flushed twice daily.
 Due to the tidal nature of the Liffey, race times vary from year to year.

 For four years 1936-39, the Liffey Swim took place from Bull Wall to Dollymount Strand (in 1939 to Clontarf Baths) because of the degree of pollution of the course stretch of the River Liffey.
 For the three years 1977-79, again because of the risks to health caused by pollution, the race was moved to an upstream stretch of the river near Chapelizod, finishing at the slipway of Dublin University Boat House, at Memorial Park, Islandbridge.

 Due to the development of the LUAS Bridge, the Rosie Hackett Bridge, from Hawkins Street to Malborough Street, the race diverged from the historic route in 2012 and 2013 starting at the Loopline Bridge beside Butt Bridge and finishing at the pontoon on the North side of the river beside the East Link Bridge in front of the 3Arena.
-At approx. 1,600 metres it was somewhat shorter than the more spectator friendly route down the Liffey and under its numerous bridges.
+At approx. 1,600 metres, it was somewhat shorter than the more spectator-friendly route down the Liffey and under its numerous bridges.